StackExchange/stack-blog/README.md

  - Posts will be accessible only from the direct URL.
  - Posts will continue to show up for the author list pages.

+There are additional feeds, one per language, that have been set up for the currently existing Stack Overflow sites in other languages:
+ - `/feed/es`
+ - `/feed/pt`
+ - `/feed/ja`
+ - `/feed/ru`

 When writing a new post, you can add the language audiences this post is for at the top of the post markdown file with the optional parameter.
 ```
 ---